Side effects

 Declaring Mutable Record Types

-• Default on each field is the value will be immutable
+• Default on each field is that the value is immutable

 • Put mutable qualifier on each field that you want to mutate

-• Principle of least mutability: only put mutable on fields you have to mutate
+• Principle of least mutability: you should only put mutable on fields you have to mutate

 let translate p dx dy =